mjshuff23/react-class-workshop/README.md

     - Immediately invoked after a component is mounted (inserted into the DOM tree).
 Initialization that requires a DOM node should go here, such as a fetch to grab data.
     - Also a great place to set up subscriptions (in which case, you will need to use `componentWillUnmount()` to set unsubscribe)
     - You may call `this.setState()` immediately in `componentDidMount()`.
 This will trigger an extra rendering, but it will happen before the browser updates the screen.
 This guarantees even though `render()` will be called twice, the user won't see the intermediate state of the component.
+    - This is the initial function that runs in `useEffect()` on render

 ### Updating